caoql98/progressively-dual-prior-guided-few-shot-semantic-segmentation/README.md

-# progressively-dual-prior-guided-few-shot-semantic-segmentation
+# Progressively-Dual-Prior-Guided-Few-shot-Semantic-Segmentation
-Codes for progressive dual prior guided few-shot semantic segmentation, and the work are submitted in ICCV2021
+Codes for progressive dual prior guided few-shot semantic segmentation, and the work are submitted in **ICCV2021**

 # Get Started